Border control: Diaspora communities

 Certain countries adopt immigration policies designed to be favourable towards members of diaspora communities with a connection to the country.
-For example, the Indian government confers Overseas Citizenship of India (OCI) status on foreign citizens of Indian origin to live and work indefinitely in India.
+For example, the Indian government confers Overseas Citizenship of India (OCI) status on foreign citizens of Indian origin to enable them to live and work indefinitely in India.
 OCI status was introduced in response to demands for dual citizenship by the Indian diaspora, particularly in countries with large populations of Indian origin.
-(Note: In the ASEAN region, a large portion of the Singaporean, Malaysian, and Bruneian population hold OCI status.
+(Note: In the ASEAN region, a large portion of the Singaporean, Malaysian, and Bruneian population holds OCI status.
 Large OCI communities also exist in North America, the United Kingdom, Australia, and New Zealand, as well as in many African nations (particularly South Africa, Madagascar, and members of the East African Community).
 OCI status exempts holders from immigration controls generally imposed upon others of the same nationality.)
 It was introduced by The Citizenship (Amendment) Act, 2005 in August 2005.
 Similar to OCI status, the UK Ancestry visa exempts members of the British diaspora (Note: It is issued by the United Kingdom to Commonwealth citizens with a grandparent born in the United Kingdom, Channel Islands or Isle of Man who wish to work in the United Kingdom.
 It is used mainly by Australians, New Zealanders, Canadians, and South Africans of British descent working or studying in the United Kingdom.) from usual immigration controls.
 Poland issued the Karta Polaka to citizens of certain northeast European countries with Polish ancestry, but later expanded it to the worldwide Polonia.

 Some nations recognise a right of return for people with ancestry in that country or a connection to a particular ethnic group.
 A notable example of this is the right of Sephardi Jews to acquire Spanish nationality by virtue of their community's Spanish origins.
 Similar exemptions to immigration controls exist for people of Armenian origin seeking to acquire Armenian citizenship.
-Ghana, similarly, grants an indefinite right to stay in Ghana to members of the African diaspora regardless of citizenship.
+Ghana similarly grants an indefinite right to stay in Ghana to members of the African diaspora, regardless of citizenship.
 Similarly, Israel maintains a policy permitting members of the Jewish diaspora to immigrate to Israel regardless of prior nationality.

 South Korean immigration policy is relatively unique in that, as a consequence of its claim over the territory currently administered by North Korea, citizens of North Korea are regarded by the South as its own citizens by birth.
 As a result, North Korean refugees in China often attempt to travel to countries such as Thailand which, while not offering asylum to North Koreans, classifies them as unauthorized immigrants and deports them to South Korea instead of North Korea.
 At the same time, the policy has operated to prevent pro-North Korea Zainichi Koreans recognised by Japan as Chōsen-seki from entering South Korea without special permission from the South Korean authorities as, despite being regarded as citizens of the Republic of Korea and members of the Korean diaspora, they generally refuse to exercise that status.